AlessandroMetta/AlessandroMetta/README.md

 # Hello World!
+I'm a 19 guy which fall in love with problem solving, coding... and all that cool stuff!

-I'm Alessandro, I'm 19 and I'm studing at [42RomaLuiss](https://42roma.it/), the BE(A)ST coding school, founded in Paris by Xavier Niel.
+I'm actually studing at [42RomaLuiss](https://42roma.it/), the BE(A)ST coding school, founded in Paris by Xavier Niel.

 <!-- I'm also working on [my Italian 42Docs site](https://ametta42.github.io/42Docs_IT/) -->